Since its launch in 2018, TikTok quickly became one of the hottest social media apps on the market.

 Although the concept for this type of app wasn't entirely new (RIP Vine), what made TikTok unique was the speed at which it gained popularity.

 With legions of engaged users on the platform, it was only a matter of time before marketers started taking notice.
 Today it is a common platform for advertising among other big platforms like Facebook.
 Marketers use video editing software to create engaging content and then promote it on these social media platforms to gain brand recognition and drive sales.

 TikTok ads allow businesses to promote their services or products on the popular social media platform TikTok, using formats like in-feed ads, hashtag challenges, sponsored videos, or promoted trends.

 As of 2023, TikTok has over 1.53 billion users and about 1 billion monthly active users.
 According to Statista, 31% of users are between the age group 24-34 years old.

 If your business targets Gen Z and Millenials, TikTok is a valuable addition to your marketing strategy.
 The platform offers content in short, digestible, and shareable format, which makes it easily marketable to these demographics.
 Additionally, the algorithm is designed in a way that shows users interest-relevant content, further strengthening engagement.
 Read on to learn more about TikTok ads and best practices to harbor the power of social media.

 There are several types of ads on TikTok that businesses can use to promote their services and products.
 Each ad type has its unique specifications, features, and advantages.
 Choosing the right ad that fits your organizational needs and budget is essential for achieving maximum impact.

-The native video ads in TikTok are the typical ad you would expect to see on another platform like Instagram or Twitter.
-They are 15-second video spots that appear organically within a users feed and can be skipped.
-These ads allow for several different CTA types including app downloads, website clicks, and more.
+In-feed native ads in TikTok are the typical advertisement you would expect to see on another platform like Instagram or Twitter.
+They are 15-second video spots that appear organically within a user's feed and can be skipped.
+These ads allow for several different call-to-action (CTA) types, including app downloads, website clicks, and more.

 2. Brand takeover